API Keys

 2. Click Add API key.

-3. Optionally, write a description of the key to let other users know what it is for.
+3. Optionally, enter a description of the key to let other users know what it is for.

 Adding a new API key